 1.5.
 Connect a monitor to the FMC HDMI I/O card as shown in the figure above (marker 7).
 The monitor must be able to support 1080p display.

-2. If you haven't already, install the HDL Coder and Embedded Coder Support Packages for Xilinx Zynq Platform, and Computer Vision System Toolbox Support Package for Xilinx Zynq-Based Hardware.
-To start the installer, go to the MATLAB toolstrip and click Add-Ons > Get Hardware Support Packages.
-For more information, please refer to the Support Package Installation documentation.
+2. If you haven't already, install the HDL Coder and Embedded Coder Support Packages for Xilinx Zynq Platform, and Vision HDL Toolbox Support Package for Xilinx Zynq-Based Hardware.
+To install the support package, go to the MATLAB® toolstrip and click Add-Ons > Get Hardware Support Packages.

 3. Make sure you are using the SD card image provided by the Embedded Coder Support Package for Xilinx Zynq Platform.
-If you need to update your SD card image, run the Support Package Firmware Updater by running the following command at the MATLAB prompt:
+If you need to update your SD card image, run the following command at the MATLAB prompt:

 4. Set up the Zynq hardware connection by entering the following command in the MATLAB command window:

 h = zynq

 zynq function logs in to the hardware via COM port and runs the